Quadrollopo/Routino-fpga-router/README.md

 # Getting started
 ## Requirements
+For building routino and test benchmarks you need

+* GNU Make
+* Capnproto == 1.3.0
+* Zlib
+* Vivado (optional, used only for checkpoint validation)

 Routino takes as input a placed but unrouted design in the FPGA Interchange Format (FPGAIF) and produces a routed design in the same format.